jsommers/cbook/tutorial.rst

 .. rubric:: Exercises

 1. A common error is to fail to include a null-termination character in a C string.
 Modify the code example above to remove the ``'\0'``.
 What does ``printf`` do?
 What do you think is happening?
+(Note: you actually have to work a bit to remove any null-termination character, since ``fgets`` will automatically null-terminate a string.
+You can either overwrite the null-termination character added by ``fgets`` with some other character, or devise some other method.)

 2. Line 8 in our example program above can squash a non-newline character if the user types more than 31 characters for a name.
 Fix the program so that the last character of the string is *only* overwritten if it is a newline (``\n``).
 Note that, as with Java and Python, characters can be compared using ``==`` (double-equals), and that ``if`` statements work very similarly in C as they do in Java.